Posterno/posterno-schema/readme.md

 For development purposes you can clone this repository within the same folder where the main "posterno" plugin folder is located so that composer can properly load it.

+## Building the component

+When building vue assets for production

 ## Documentation

 * [Posterno Documentation](https://docs.posterno.com)